najafkhah/Python_Project/README.md

 - Fraudulent transactions were evenly distributed across global cities such as Toronto, Berlin, and Sydney.
 - Online and utilities merchant categories showed higher total transaction amounts.
-- Most frauds occurred through ATM and mobile devices.
-- Transaction types like transfer and deposit appeared more frequently in fraudulent activity.

 ---